Skip to content

 Returns:

-The group with planet location information added and
+The group with planet location information added and filtered for only

-an empty dataframe could be returned.
+dataframe could be returned.

 """